 Ice cream is full of fat, which can trigger indigestion and reflux, but that’s not why nutritionist Petitpain resists this tempting dairy treat.
 “I avoid foods that I’m likely to overeat so I don’t go to bed over-full,” she says.

 Here’s expert advice on how to fix your sleep schedule.

 These are the trifecta of greasy, fatty, and salty—things that increase your odds of heartburn and getting up in the night for a drink.
 They’re also tougher for your body to digest, says Bonnie Taub-Dix, RDN, author of Read It Before You Eat It: Taking You from Label to Table.

 It’s cozy and comforting, and practically identical to a warm glass of milk—right?
 Milk delivers tryptophan which boosts relaxing neurotransmitters like serotonin, helping you wind down for the day.
 But people tend to forget that chocolate contains caffeine, and that can fire you up, says Angel Planells, RD.

 For some reason, Buffalo wings just taste better at 11 p.m.
-The issue is that spicy foods are a top cause of GERD—gastroesophageal reflux disease—a chronic condition that hits one in five.
+The issue is that spicy foods are a top cause of GERD—gastroesophageal reflux disease—a chronic condition that regularly effects five million Canadians.
 Laying down soon after eating very spicy dishes or other GERD triggers such as fatty or greasy foods can make your symptoms worse, says Planells.

 There’s nothing like a late-night pizza delivery, but it’s just another greasy, high-fat food with the potential to bog down your digestive system and trigger heartburn.
 “The goal is to feel relaxed prior to bed, and you may struggle to get to sleep if your body is trying to digest a very complex meal,” says Planells.